SHIPPENSBURG - The Shippensburg boys basketball team found a way to take advantage of a fatigued Waynesboro squad.

 Ship shot a stellar 66.7 percent from the field in the first half, but it made only 15 attempts.
 Waynesboro forced 13 turnovers in the first half alone, and eight of those were steals.

-"We found a burst of energy in the second quarter that turned them over a
+"We found a burst of energy in the second quarter that turned them over a few times, and they just seemed to get rattled," Hoffman said.

 After taking a timeout at the four-minute mark of the second quarter, the Hounds seemed to settle into the game and handled the ball much better from then on.